 - 1/2 tablespoon sesame oil

-- 1/2 tablespoon red pepper flakes, plus more to taste, if desired
+- 1/2 to 1 teaspoon red pepper flakes, or more if desired

 - 1 tablespoon peanut oil, plus more as needed

 - 1 pound boneless, skinless chicken thighs, cut into 1/2-inch pieces

 - 2 tablespoons peeled and chopped fresh ginger

 - 4 cloves garlic, minced

 - 4 green onions, sliced

 In a small bowl, whisk together the soy sauce, orange juice, light brown sugar, rice wine vinegar, cornstarch, sesame oil and red pepper flakes.
 Reserve.

 Set a wok over medium-high heat and coat with 1 tablespoon of the peanut oil.
 When the oil shimmers, add about half of the chicken thigh pieces.
 Stir-fry until the chicken is fully cooked through, 3 to 4 minutes.
 Transfer to a plate and repeat the process with the remaining chicken thighs.